ZhongkuiMa/ZhongkuiMa.github.io/_sources/index.rst

 News
 ----

-- .. raw:: html
+.. raw:: html

     <span class="rainbow-flash"> New!!! </span>

-  [Dec.
+- [Dec.
 2024]
-  I will serve
-  `the ACM SIGPLAN International Conference on Systems, Programming, Languages and Applications: Software for Humanity (SPLASH'25) <https://2025.splashcon.org/>`_ as a member committee member in artifact evaluation committee within the SPLASH OOPSLA Artifacts-track.

-- [Oct.
-2024]
-  We are going to have a tutorial on
+  Prof. Bai and I have a tutorial on
   `Robustness Verification of Neural Networks using WraLU <https://adc-conference.github.io/2024/program/tutorials>`_ in the
   `Australasian Database Conference <https://adc-conference.github.io/2024/>`_ (ADC'24) on Tue 16 Dec 2024 16:30 AEST (UTC+10)
   in Gold Coast, Australia.
+We are awarded the **Distinguished Tutorial Speaker**!

+- [Dec.
+2024]
+  I will serve
+  `the ACM SIGPLAN International Conference on Systems, Programming, Languages and Applications: Software for Humanity (SPLASH'25) <https://2025.splashcon.org/>`_ as a member committee member in artifact evaluation committee within the SPLASH OOPSLA Artifacts-track.

 - [Aug.
 2024]
   Our paper